MAD School: Partners

 The school has partnered with Inquirer.net to run advertising related courses in Philippines.

 The school is currently the partner of Association of Accredited Agency of Singapore (4As) in offering Professional Conversion Program under the Singapore nationwide skillsfuture and WSQ scheme.

 Charitable work

 The school has established a sister organisation called Make The Change to provide services to charitable organizations at reduced rates or in some cases pro bono.
 Make The Change also offers a series of workshops to empower the PWD communities for employment and changemaker programs for the youth to give back.

 Events

-Supported by the SG50 Celebration Fund (a fund from the government of Singapore to celebrate the turning of 50 years old of Singapore) “MAD About Singapore” was an Instagram exhibition organised by MAD School by Chatsworth Mediart Academy that allowed Singaporeans to share their online Instagram photos, expressing their Singaporean identity and passion for the nation.
+Supported by the SG50 Celebration Fund (a fund from the government of Singapore to celebrate the turning of 50 years old of Singapore) “MAD About Singapore” was an Instagram exhibition organised by MAD School by Chatsworth Mediart Academy in collaboration with InstaSG (a community of Singapore Instagrammers) that allowed Singaporeans to share their online Instagram photos, expressing their Singaporean identity and passion for the nation.
 The exhibition was launched in September 2014 at ION.